 How does the cancellation policy work?

-For a dorm reservation, cancel or make changes at least the day before your reserved date (before we close at midnight).
-For a private room, cancel or make changes at least 2 days before your reserved date.
+For a any reservation, cancel or make changes at least the day before your reserved date (before midnight).
 We charge the full amount of your first night’s stay as a cancellation fee for late cancellations.